-Goldman Sachs Group Inc. (GS) Chief Executive Officer Lloyd C. Blankfein said that it’s “healthy” for the U.K. to debate its membership in the European Union even though an exit from the bloc wouldn’t be good for the country.
+Goldman Sachs Group Inc. (GS:US) Chief Executive Officer Lloyd C. Blankfein said that it’s “healthy” for the U.K. to debate its membership in the European Union even though an exit from the bloc wouldn’t be good for the country.

 “It would be detrimental to the U.K. to leave the European Union,” Blankfein, 58, said during a panel discussion at the World Economic Forum in Davos, Switzerland today.
 “I don’t find the debate detrimental.”